The Label Horizon Paradox: Rethinking Supervision Targets in Financial Forecasting

 \section{Related Works}

 Our work addresses the inherent challenges of financial forecasting by rethinking the definition and optimization of supervision signals.
 Prior research primarily mitigates noise through robust feature extraction \cite{feng2018enhancing} or by applying noisy-label learning techniques \cite{zhang2018generalized,reed2014training} to construct cleaner training data \cite{zeng2024trade}, yet these methods typically operate under a fixed prediction horizon.
 Consequently, they neglect the dynamic trade-off between signal realization and noise accumulation inherent in the label’s temporal evolution.

+It is also important to distinguish our approach from standard label smoothing techniques \cite{muller2019does}.
+While traditional label smoothing acts as a regularizer by softening the numerical distribution of a fixed target (e.g., converting hard one-hot labels to soft probabilities), our method operates orthogonally along the time axis.
+We do not alter the inherent cross-sectional distribution of the return labels; rather, we dynamically search for the optimal temporal horizon to serve as the supervision signal.
+Furthermore, while one might intuitively attempt to ``smooth'' labels by averaging targets across multiple horizons, our analysis in Section~\ref{sec:ablation_optimization} demonstrates that our adaptive horizon selection is fundamentally distinct from, and strictly superior to, such naive temporal mixing.

-To exploit this unexamined dimension, we adopt a bi-level optimization framework.
-While such frameworks have been widely employed for sample re-weighting \cite{ren2018learning,shu2019meta,jiang2018mentornet} to filter training data, we diverge by extending this paradigm from sample selection to label selection.
+To exploit this unexamined temporal dimension, we adopt a bi-level optimization framework.
+While such frameworks have been widely employed for sample re-weighting \cite{ren2018learning,shu2019meta,jiang2018mentornet} to filter noisy training data, we diverge by extending this paradigm from sample selection to label selection.
 Instead of cleaning input samples, our approach utilizes it to dynamically search for the optimal supervision horizon, effectively navigating the evolving signal-noise trade-off.